A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Introduction

 \subsubsection{Simplified Presentation of the Argument}

-In this section, we present a simplified outline of the arguments leading to the two approximation results described in Subsection \ref{sec:TwoResults}.
+In this section, we present a simplified outline of the arguments leading to the approximation result described in Subsection \ref{sec:TwoResults}.
 In this simplified setup, we think of a ReLU neural network (ReLU NN) as a function